BT03 Budget Regulations for Personal Services

 Provision for Fixed-Term appointments is included in the budget in a total dollar amount and designated as Non-Standing Academic or Non-Standing Non-Academic salaries.
 Total salaries allocated to Fixed-Term appointments must not exceed the total dollar amount provided in the budget for Non-Standing Academic or Non-Standing Non-Academic salaries.
 The total budget amount may be increased or decreased permanently or temporarily from other sources.

 Provision for graduate assistantships is included in the budget in a total dollar amount.
-Graduate assistantships may not be provided unless the appropriate amount for a tuition grant-in-aid is budgeted in the appropriate central grant-in-aid budget managed by the Corporate Controller.
+Graduate assistantships may not be provided unless the appropriate amount for a tuition grant-in-aid is budgeted in the appropriate central grant-in-aid budget managed by the Associate Vice President for Budget and Finance.
 Graduate assistantships created shall require provision from departmental budgets to cover the amount of grants-in-aid and stipend (see Table of Stipends for Graduate Assistants).

-For questions, additional detail, or to request changes to this policy, please contact the University Budget Officer.
+For questions, additional detail, or to request changes to this policy, please contact the Officer of Budget and Finance.

 Most Recent Changes:

 - Added the Budget Director as the Subject Matter Expert (SME)

 - Changed the Policy Steward from the University Budget Officer to the Associate Vice President for Budget and Finance, per the directive of the Senior Vice President for Finance and Business

 - Changed all references to the Corporate Controller to the Associate Vice President for Budget and Finance, per the directive of the Senior Vice President for Finance and Business

 - Changed the Further Information contact from University Budget Officer to the Office of Budget and Finance